LAW OFFICES OF RANDALL SOUSA

 A burglary charge can have a devastating effect on your reputation, your life, and your future.
-Burglary cases must be handled with care and caution by a knowledgeable, and highly skilled Fairfax burglary lawyer.
-If you are facing charges for violation of Virginia burglary laws, contact the Law Offices of Randall Sousa today to obtain a free consultation with a Fairfax burglary attorney.
+Burglary cases must be handled with care and caution by a knowledgeable and experienced Fairfax burglary lawyer.
+The delicate nature of burglary defense is particularly complicated when the reason underlying the commission of the burglary is a drug addiction.
+If you are facing charges for burglary, contact the Law Offices of Randall Sousa today to obtain a free consultation with a Fairfax burglary attorney.

 In Virginia, burglary charges can be brought under two separate statutes.
 Before discussing these statutes in further detail, it is perhaps most prudent for me to provide the actual definition of burglary.

 Burglary is the unlawful entry into a structure with the intent to commit a crime once inside.
 Most people think that burglary is associated with theft crimes, but it is important to understand that someone can be charged with burglary even when they had no intention of stealing anything.

 Now that a general definition of burglary has been provided, we can begin to discuss the differences between common law and statutory burglary – the two types of burglary charges under Virginia law.